SZAftabi/User-Oriented-RAG-CQA/Additional experiments/Readme.md

 </table>

 <p align="justify">
-<i><h3> ✔ How effective is our proposed system in improving the quality of answers from various perspectives? </h3></i><br>
+<i><h3> ✔ How effective is our proposed system in improving the quality of answers from various perspectives? </h3></i>
+<h4>AI-based evaluation:</h4>
-A criterion-wise statistical comparison of the three systems is also provided in Table 2, including 95% confidence intervals and pairwise p-values calculated based on the average scores from six AI evaluators.
+  <p align="justify"> A criterion-wise statistical comparison of the three systems is also provided in Table 2, including 95% confidence intervals and pairwise p-values calculated based on the average scores from six AI evaluators. </p>
 </p>
 <table border="0" cellspacing="0" cellpadding="6" align="center">
   <thead>